RoboFlamingo/RoboFlamingo/README.md

 `${log_file}` is the path to the log file.

 We also provide `robot_flamingo/pt_run_gripper_post_ws_12_traj_aug_mpt_dolly_3b.bash` to launch the training.
+This bash finetunes the `MPT-3B-IFT` version of the OpenFlamingo model, which contains the **default** hyperparameters to train the model, and corresponds to the best results in the paper.

 ## Evaluating the model on the CALVIN benchmark
 ```
 python eval_ckpts.py
 ```
-By adding the checkpoint name and directory into `eval_ckpts.py`, the script would automaticly load the model and evaluate it.
-For example, if you want to evaluate the checkpoint at path 'your-checkpoint-path', you can modify the `ckpt_dir` and `ckpt_names` variable in eval_ckpts.py, the evaluation results would be saved as 'logs/your-checkpoint-prefix.log'.
+By adding the checkpoint name and directory into `eval_ckpts.py`, the script would automatically load the model and evaluate it.
+For example, if you want to evaluate the checkpoint at path 'your-checkpoint-path', you can modify the `ckpt_dir` and `ckpt_names` variables in eval_ckpts.py, and the evaluation results would be saved as 'logs/your-checkpoint-prefix.log'.

 ## Co-finetune with both robot data (CALVIN) and vision-language data (COCO caption, VQA)
 The results shown below indicate that co-training could preserve most ability of the VLM backbone on VL tasks, while losing a bit of performance on robot tasks.